 Emergency Response Team History

 The Newington Police Department’s Emergency Response Team (ERT) was founded in 1990 after a hostage incident and shooting in Town.
 The team was approved by Chief Thomas Ganley who named Lieutenant William “Bill” Cotter as the first Team Commander.
 Lieutenant Cotter began the team’s selection process that tested each applicant’s suitability mentally and physically.
 Lieutenant Cotter established contact with the New Haven Connecticut F.B.I.
 SWAT team who agreed to provide the basic training for the unit.
 From that basic training course the team began to train on a regular basis to improve their skill levels.
-View our photo gallery of our team doing drills.
+This photo gallery demonstrates Newington ERT conducting routine training drills.

 Name